Welltory/measure-stress-hrv-android/README.md

 # Questions? <a name="questions"></a>
-If you have questions about the partnership, please visit our help center [Welltory Help Center](https://support.welltory.com/content).
+If you have questions about the partnership, send us a live chat message [on our website](https://welltory.com/)

 # License and author info <a name="license"></a>